-Rehabilitation starts once you are booked in for your hip replacement surgery - this is referred to as pre-habilitation.
-This booklet and the preoperative video will guide you through the types of exercises which will help you recover from your surgery (see pages 10-11).
-Our clinical pathways for hip replacement patients are designed to assist your recovery so you can go home from hospital earlier and return to your normal activities sooner.
+Rehabilitation starts once you are booked in for your knee replacement surgery - this is referred to as 'pre-habilitation'.
+This booklet and the video will guide you through the types of exercises which will help you recover from your surgery (page 10).
+Our clinical pathways for knee replacement patients are evidence-based and designed to assist your recovery so you can go home from hospital earlier and return to your normal activities sooner.
 For this pathway to be successful, you need to play an active role in your recovery.
 Our experience at the Mater Hospital is that patients who become 'active participants' in their own care experience:

-Faster recovery with early return to activity · Higher rates of satisfaction
+- Faster recovery with early return to activity - · Higher rates of satisfaction

 The orthopaedic team on the ward work towards specific criteria and functional goals to ensure your safety and confidence is achieved prior to your safe discharge home.
-See page 15 for the types of activities we will be working towards to enable you to feel safe and confident before going home.
+See page 15 for the types of activities we will be working towards to enable your safety and confidence before going home.

 If you do not meet the criteria to safely go home, your orthopaedic team will discuss your rehabilitation options.
 This decision may be made before your surgery during conversations with the Mater Continuous Care Team.
 They will assist you in deciding if inpatient rehabilitation is likely to be clinically required for you.
 They can also give you information about suitable facilities.
 Following your surgery, the orthopaedic ward team will assist with the referral to your rehabilitation facility and prepare you for your transition.

-For those patients returning home, the Mater Continuous Care Team will provide you with a discharge booklet containing information that will quide your ongoing rehabilitation journey.
-The Mater Continuous Care Team will call you within approximately 48 hours of returning home, with subsequent phone calls to support you until you are under the care of your follow-up rehabilitation provider.
-Referrals to ongoing outpatient rehabilitation providers will be completed by the orthopaedic ward teams following your operation.
+For those patients returning home, the Mater Continuous Care Team will visit you on the ward and provide you with a discharge booklet containing information that will guide your ongoing rehabilitation journey.
+The Mater Continuous Care Team will call you within approximately 48 hours of returning home, with subsequent phone calls to support you until you are under the care of your followup rehabilitation provider.
+All referrals for ongoing outpatient rehabilitation are completed once you are on the ward following your operation.